School of Pharmacy Research

 The School of Pharmacy at Pacific University recognizes discovery research as a fundamental tool in the education and training of future pharmacists.
 As such, building a collaborative, extramurally funded research program that provides training opportunities not only to PharmD students, but also to undergraduate students from the Forest Grove campus of Pacific University is an integral Strategic Goal for the program.
-The SOP offers post-graduate educational opportunities through accredited PGY1 and PGY2 residency programs, and a Postdoctoral Fellowship position for PhD level scientists.
+The SOP also offers a Postdoctoral Fellowship position for PhD level scientists.
 Over the past years, our faculty have published numerous peer reviewed journal articles, book chapters, presented research at professional meetings and scientific conferences, and received funding from the National Institutes of Health, state and regional sources, and the pharmaceutical industry.
 The SOP faculty members are engaged in a broad range of research areas with a focus on basic, clinical, and SOTL research.

-Pharmaceutical research at the School of Pharmacy encompasses pharmacology, pharmaceutics, pharmacokinetics, medicinal chemistry, drug discovery, drug target validation, toxicology, natural products, neuroscience & behavioral sciences, infectious diseases, and research in cancer and cardiovascular disease.
+Pharmaceutical research at the School of Pharmacy encompasses pharmacology, pharmaceutics, pharmacokinetics, medicinal chemistry, drug discovery, drug target validation, toxicology, natural products, infectious diseases, and research in cancer and cardiovascular disease.

 Student Participation in Research